budlinville/vite-react-mui-template/README.md

 # Vite React Template

-Good starting point for Vite React Apps using React Router with a Header
+Good starting point for Vite React Apps using React Router and MUI

-MUI is installed, but unused.
-Should probably remove in the future

 ## Using this as a starting point